-When installing square grates, place indented sides together so straight sides are at the front and rear.
-Improper installation of the grates may result in damage or chipping of the cooktop.
+Grates for the porcelain cooktop are square.
+When installing square grates, place indented sides together so straight sides are at front and rear.

 CAUTION: Do not operate a surface burner without a pan on the grate.
 The porcelain finish on the grate may chip without a pan to absorb the intense heat from the burner flame.